Psychtoolbox-3/psychtoolbox-3.github.com/_posts/2014-11-05-Psychtoolbox-3.0.12-Released.markdown

     32-Bit versions of Windows will no longer work with Psychtoolbox 3.0.12.

--   64-Bit OSX version 10.8 "Mountain Lion" and later is needed for PTB to work at all, but only OSX 10.10 "Yosemite" is officially supported.
+-   Apple OSX: 64-Bit OSX version 10.8 "Mountain Lion" and later is needed for PTB to work at all, but only OSX 10.10 "Yosemite" is officially supported.
 No future testing, bug fixing or troubleshooting will be performed for any version but 10.10 "Yosemite".

--   All reasonably modern versions of 32-Bit and 64-Bit Linux should work.
+-   GNU/Linux: All reasonably modern versions of 32-Bit and 64-Bit Linux should work.
     Primary development and testing is done on Ubuntu 14.04-LTS and 14.10, and compatible flavors, e.g, KUbuntu 14.04-LTS and KUbuntu 14.10.
 These are the officially supported Linux distributions.
 GNU/Debian version 7